-Frontline Peer is a social enterprise tackling occupational stress injuries among Canada’s safety-critical operators.
-Founded by a former correctional practitioner with both lived experience and academic expertise, our mission is to address systemic failures and connect human factors, safety science, and the value of tacit knowledge that turns failure into institutional learning.
+Frontline Peer is a social enterprise addressing occupational stress injuries among Canada’s safety-critical operators.
+Founded by a former correctional practitioner with both frontline and academic expertise, we exist to learn from lived insight and punch up at systemic failures—connecting human factors with safety science while converting tacit knowledge into actionable learning.

 Learn more by reading our Founder’s Story.